X402 v2 payments

-ICPay supports X402, a “Payment Required” pattern for card/onramp-friendly flows.
-Instead of sending tokens directly from the user’s wallet to a contract, the wallet signs an authorization payload which is sent to ICPay’s settlement endpoint.
+ICPay supports X402 v2, a “Payment Required” pattern for card/onramp-friendly flows.
+Instead of sending tokens directly from the user’s wallet to a contract, the wallet signs an authorization payload which is sent to ICPay’s facilitator and settlement endpoints.
 ICPay verifies and settles the payment, then returns the intent/payment status.

-• Settlement: The SDK sends a settle request with the X402 header; ICPay validates and processes payment, then your app waits until a terminal status.
+• Settlement: The SDK sends a settle request with the X402 header to ICPay’s facilitator; ICPay validates and processes payment, then your app waits until a terminal status.

 High-level flow